MENU

 How are young people using the power of image to make a positive difference?
 Can images and videos be a force for good?

-We know from research to be launched for Safer Internet Day that young people are using the power of images and videos to make a positive difference in a number of ways.
+We know from research that young people are using the power of images and videos to make a positive difference in a number of ways.

 Whether that’s to support their friends, as one young person told us: “I shared videos and images of me with my friend to show her how much I care about her and how much her friendship means to me when she was going through a rough time”.